compose-generator/compose-generator/README.md

 | **Windows Portable (zip)**  | [download](../../releases/download/0.6.0/compose-generator_0.6.0_windows_amd64.zip)    | [download](../../releases/download/0.6.0/compose-generator_0.6.0_windows_386.zip)    | -                                                                                      | -                                                                                      | -                                                                                      | -                                                                                      |

 ## Contribute by providing predefined templates
 If you miss a predefined template and you want to create one for the public, please read the [instructions to create one](./predefined-services/README.md).
-Fork the repository, create the template and open a pr.
+Fork the repository, create the template and open a pr to the `dev` branch.
 The community is thankful for every predefined template!

 ## Contribute otherwise to the project